MoAjabali/mohammed-aljablai/README.md

 ### My work: -->

 <h2 align="center" id="about"> About Me </h2>
-Hello, I am Mohammed Al-Jablai from Yemen .
-I am a CS (Computer Science) student in National University 🎓 in Yemen.
+Hello, I am Mohammed Al-Jablai from Yemen 🇾🇪.
+I am a CS (Computer Science) student in National University 🎓 in Yemen 🇾🇪.
 I am currently living in my country. and learning and develop.

 ### 👨🏻‍💻 I am
 frontend developer for now 💻, more in the future ⌛.